 When you've selected the Player button above the Browser, you'll see a Track Sections Display - it's the bottom portion of the image shown above.
-You can click the arrow graphic to the left of the LOAD FROM menu to show/hide the Track Sections Display.
+You can click the arrow graphic of the left of the LOAD FROM menu to show/hide the Track Sections Display.
 You may want to hide the Track Sections Display (and use the tone controls show/hide arrow) when you want to have more room in the Browser to see tablature, a lead sheet, or other Track contents.

 Tracks imported from Audio CD or MP3, WAV and AIFF files will show a single section for the entire Track.
 Tracks provided by Line 6 will show multiple sections.
-Clicking the (Fast Forward) and (Rewind) buttons will jump you to the next/previous section boundary in the Track (if you click and hold the buttons, the play point will move smoothly forward or backward instead of jumping by sections).
+Clicking the instead of jumping by sections).
 When Loop is on, the loop start and stop points will be shown and set here also.